starjardin/gatsby-portfolio/content/posts/chuck-norris.md

   - "TypeScript"
 ---

-After a long journey of learning react, I moved on to learning Typescript.
-This is my second building site on Typescript.
-I just needed to build something after a long time of learning, so I picked this project up.
-Don't mind about the jokes -the jokes aren't too good but I just did it for the sake of practice.
+When I built this App, my main goal was to build on my typescript knowledge.
+Don’t mind the jokes - some of them are very crude and I was only using them for the sake of practice!

 <a href='https://github.com/starjardin/random-jokes-typescript'>Code</a>
 <a href='https://starjardin-tanteli-random-jokes-typescript.vercel.app//'>Demo</a>